 This highly participative EuroMaTech training course is designed to provide you with the skills to understand how Electrical and Instrument systems are designed, installed and operated in industrial process plants, particularly in the oil and gas, mining and minerals processing and heavy industries.

-- The Operation and Maintenance of EIC Equipment to ensure Plant Safety
+- The operation and maintenance of electrical, instrumentation and control equipment to ensure Plant Safety

 WHO SHOULD ATTEND?